We are a group of avid fishermen: COAF Field Team. We post tips on our blog and publish articles for those who may be interested in fishing!

 I did have a telescoping mini-fishing rod that I had bought on impulse several years ago.
 It came with a spin-casting reel that I did not use.
 If by chance a mini-fishing reel could be found, then I could easily modify the rod from a spin-casting outfit to a fly fishing one!

-However, I was not in a rush to do this and had planned to wait until stock was available from an online distributor.
+However, I was not in a rush to do this, and I had planned to wait until stock was available from an online distributor.
 That is, until I noticed a B&M Crappie and Panfish Reel for sale at a local sporting good store.
 It looked like it could be used as a mini-fly reel, so I bought it.

 Once at home, I made a few modifications to the telescoping rod, and using electrical tape, I mounted the reel on the rod.